kestra-io/docs/docs/developer-guide/variables/deprecated-handlebars/string.md

 ## `stringFormat`: Formats the variable

 According to the argument, a string formatting specifier.
-If value is "Hello %s" "handlebars.java", the output will be "Hello handlebars.java".
+If the value is "Hello %s" "handlebars.java", the output will be "Hello handlebars.java".

 ```handlebars
 {{stringFormat string param0 param1 ... paramN}}